-TRICARE For Life (TFL) and Medicare cover proven, medically necessary and appropriate care.
-TFL has special rules and limitations for certain types of care, and some types of care are not covered at all.
-TRICARE policies are very specific about which services are covered and which are not.
-It is in your best interest to take an active role in verifying coverage.
+TRICARE For Life (TFL) and Medicare cover services that are medically necessary and considered proven.
+TFL has special rules and limitations for certain types of care, and some types of care aren't covered at all.
+TRICARE policies are very specific about which services are covered and which aren't.
+It's in your best interest to take an active role in verifying coverage.